-On December 6, 2016, TAG Oil announced successful initial flow testing at the Cardiff Prospect.
+On December 6, 2016, TAG Oil announced successful initial flow testing at the Cardiff prospect located within the Cheal Permit (the "Cardiff Prospect").
 The Cardiff-3 well successfully conducted an interim flow test with gas and condensate produced to surface.
 Further long-term testing in order to support commercialization of production from the Cardiff Prospect via tie back to the TAG Oil's nearby Cheal Production Facility will progress in fiscal year 2018.
 During the testing period, the Cardiff-3 well maintained pressure, flowing water, condensate, oil and a moderate level of gas.
 Clean up and testing operations are continuing on the Cardiff-3 well, which continues to flow intermittently at rates of up to 200 boe/d.
-TAG Oil is planning several upcoming interventions to improve and stabilize flow rates out of the Cardiff-3 well, which may include recompletion, stimulation or testing of a series of other shallower Kapuni formations identified within the wellbore.
-The deep gas prospect known as "Hellfire" located at the Sidewinder Permit may be drilled contingent on the results of the Cardiff Prospect re-test or upon locating a suitable joint venture or farm-in partner.
-Both of these deep gas prospects are located within the onshore portion of the Taranaki Basin and have the potential to contribute long-term production and reserve growth to TAG Oil.
-These prospects are expected to be materially larger in reserve and deliverability potential than the historically targeted shallow Taranaki Basin drilling programs at the Cheal Oil and Gas Field and the Sidewinder Permit.
+TAG Oil is planning several upcoming interventions to improve and stabilize flow rates out of the Cardiff-3 well.
+The well is currently shut-in with approximately 4,900 psi of pressure on the wellhead.
+Perforations at the Cardiff-2 well were completed in June 2017 using precision propellant.
+As of September 2017, the Cardiff-2 well has been flowing small amounts of gas and water back to the Cheal Production Facility, with intermittent shut-in periods due to operational necessities at the Cheal Production Facility.